sinecoug/chauffeur_tracker/docs/overview/workflow.md

 # Chauffeur Tracker workflows

-The following key concepts reveal how the Chaffeur Tracker service works under the hood.
+The following key concepts reveal how the Chauffeur Tracker service works under the hood.

 ## The Chauffeur Tracker service